Fish and Aquatic Life

 Trout Brook flows north from the outlet of English Lake and into the Brunsweiler River on the Bad River Indian Reservation, just before the Brunsweiler's confluence with the Marengo.
 This stream supports a population of brook, brown and rainbow trout.
 Several small feeders also support trout.
 A granite quarry beside the stream near English Lake caused a small impounded area behind granite debris.
 Downstream springs help maintain the cold water necessary for trout.
 Water level fluctuations can be problematic.
 The upstream reaches are primarily in upland hardwood, while the lower half of the stream is mostly pastured.
 A licensed private fish hatchery pond has operated on a small feeder stream.
 Beaver may be a problem in some areas.

 During survey work conducted as part of the coastal wetlands evaluation one rare species of macroinvertebrate was found and overall taxa richness was moderate (5-24 species) (Epstein 1997).
 Cropland was a potential pollutant source at the survey site.

 Author Aquatic Biologist

 Trout Brook (2913900) from its mouth to 3 miles upstream was listed for fecal coliform in 2016.
-This water was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-Based on the most updated information, no change in existing impaired waters listing is needed.
+This water was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+Based on the most updated information, no change in the existing impaired waters listing was needed.

 Author Ashley Beranek